 Following are the steps for framing a wall.
 After you finish the framing, refer to the links above right for the techniques used for cutting and attaching drywall or paneling.
 If this looks like the work will be beyond your skills or if you don’t have the necessary tools, hire a framing contractor or carpenter to do the work.

-Step-by-Step: Building an Interior Wall
+Building an Interior Wall: Step-by-Step

 To begin, mark the center line of the new wall across the ceiling.
 Then measure and mark half the width of the new wall’s top plate in each direction.
 Snap a chalk line between these marks.
 Plan one stud at each end and, if an end meets a wall, measure 15 1/4 inches to locate the inside edge of the first intermediate stud and then 16 inches to the same edge of each additional stud.